bug400/capasm/README.md

 (see the file *duplicateSymbols.txt* in the *symbols* directory).
 The last entry is used in each case.

-The *ncas* assembler is still in beta phase.
+The *ncas* assembler is still in a beta phase.
 Processing faulty assembler files has not been tested sufficiently.

 Release Notes
 -------------

-See the [Release Notes](https://github.com/bug400/capasm/blob/master/RELEASE.md) for details.
+See the [release notes](https://github.com/bug400/capasm/blob/master/RELEASE.md) for details.

 License